-1. Do you employ a full-time qualified nutritionist?
-Appropriate qualifications are either a PhD in animal nutrition or board-certification by the American College of Veterinary Nutrition (ACVN) or the European College of Veterinary Comparative Nutrition (ECVCN).
-What are their names and qualifications.
+1. Do they employ a nutritionist?
+Appropriate qualifications are either a PhD in Animal Nutrition or Board Certification by the American College of Veterinary Nutrition (ACVN) or the European College of Veterinary Comparative Nutrition (ECVCN).

 Yes.
 Their names and contact information are available upon request.

 2. Who formulates the diet?
 Is the recipe developed by an experienced pet food formulator (MS or PhD in Animal Nutrition), a veterinarian, or a pet owner/breeder/trainer?

 Our recipes are formulated by a team of canine-nutrition experts and experienced recipe formulators, including ACVN board-certified veterinary nutritionists.